Sedgwick County Sheriff’s Office looking to hire amid COVID-19 outbreak

 “So recruiting fairs where we might go to a school.
 We had several events that were planned at schools or universities for this spring that have been canceled,” said Colonel White.

-The next academy starts May 18 and officials are making adjustments to keep everyone safe.
+The next academy starts on May 18, and officials are making adjustments to keep everyone safe.
 Recruits are trained in a larger room to increase social distancing, everyone’s temperatures are checked at the door, and they’ve adjusted the curriculum to have fewer guest speakers.

 Colonel White said they can put new hires on the fast track to getting a paycheck if there’s not enough time to fit them into the upcoming class.